 During each engagement, Internal Audit will identify sufficient, reliable, relevant and useful information to achieve the engagement's objectives and to support the recommendations made and the overall conclusion.
-The draft report and supporting evidence will be reviewed by the Head of Governance to ensure objectives have been achieved and quality assured.
+The draft report and supporting evidence will be reviewed by the Audit and Risk Manager to ensure objectives have been achieved and quality assured.
 All evidence obtained will be documented and securely retained in accordance with the council's Information Asset Register and access to this will be controlled.